paulguerrero/pcpnet/README.md

 This code was written by [Paul Guerrero](https://paulguerrero.github.io) and [Yanir Kleiman](https://www.cs.tau.ac.il/~yanirk/), based on the excellent PyTorch implementation of PointNet by [Fei Xia](https://github.com/fxia22/pointnet.pytorch).

-This work will be presented at [Eurographics 2018](https://www.eurographics2018.nl/).
+This work was presented at [Eurographics 2018](https://www.eurographics2018.nl/).

 ## Prerequisites
 * CUDA and CuDNN (changing the code to run on CPU should require few changes)